Defending our Groundwater in the Central Sands

 All across Wisconsin, groundwater plays a vital role.
 It supplies our abundance of lakes, rivers, and streams.
 Many people rely on it for their daily water needs.
 Groundwater is essential to the well-being of our communities, our economy and our beautiful waterways and wetlands.

 The Central Sands, however, has a critical shortage of groundwater.
 Many lakes and streams have been drying up, and some have disappeared completely.
 Some families are finding their wells tapped out.

-Meanwhile, the Department of Natural Resources continues to approve permits for high-capacity wells–those that draw more than 100,000 gallons of water per day–despite scientific evidence of those proposed wells having negative impacts on nearby lakes and streams.
+Meanwhile, the Department of Natural Resources approved permits for high-capacity wells–those that draw more than 100,000 gallons of water per day–despite scientific evidence that these proposed wells negatively impact nearby lakes and streams.

 Clean Wisconsin is at the forefront of efforts to protect groundwater in the Central Sands.
 In 2016, Clean Wisconsin filed nine lawsuits against the DNR for issuing high-capacity well permits without accounting for the impacts these wells would have on surrounding waterbodies.
 Clean Wisconsin asserted that the state agency is abnegating their constitutional duty to protect the waters of the state for the people of Wisconsin.

 Our water belongs to everyone in Wisconsin, and there are many people–those whose private wells have run dry, those whose lake homes are now without lakes, those who long to once again fish for trout in diminished streams–who rely and depend on strong protections for our water.
 We’re honored to represent the interests of the people of Wisconsin who care about clean and plentiful water for all.